 Owner - ---

-During the summer of 1990, I worked as a camp counselor at the YWCA and had two children in my care that had a seizure disorder and another who was a suspected victim of child abuse.
-From that summer forward, I have worked in various types of settings revolving around children in need.
-I worked as an intern at a transitional school for homeless children, a Child Protective Services worker at DSS, a Project Coordinator for the Pediatric Department at Hitchcock Rehabilitation Center, and an Early Intervention Program Coordinator for the Department of Disabilities and Special Needs.
+My adventure began during the summer of 1990.
+I worked as a camp counselor at the YWCA and had two children in my care that had a seizure disorder and another who was a suspected victim of child abuse.
+From that summer forward I have worked in various types of settings revolving around children in need.
+I worked as an intern at a transitional school for homeless children, a Child Protective Services worker at DSS, a Project Coordinator for the Pediatric Department at Hitchcock Rehabilitation Center, and an Early Intervention Program Coordinator for Department of Disabilities and Special Needs (DDSN).
 During my time at DDSN, I realized I wanted to be the one to serve families of children with special needs.
 I didn’t want to go to meetings anymore or do file reviews, I wanted to be in the homes and on the floors of these wonderful children and their families.
-And so it began… On March 1, 1999 Beth Bunge and I started Bright Start and became the first private providers of Early Intervention services in the state.
-With our combined knowledge of child development and community services, we felt as though we could provide families with something they deserved, A CHOICE as to who would provide services to their most precious family members.
+So, it began… On March 1, 1999, Beth Bunge and I started Bright Start and became the first private providers of Early Intervention services in the state.
+With our combined knowledge of child development and community services, we felt as though we could provide families with something they deserved: A CHOICE as to who would provide services to their most precious family members.
 Our original plan was to hire a few Early Interventionists in the Columbia area and then expand statewide.
 We quickly realized once we were up and running that our plan was going to change.
-We originally carried full caseloads of 18 – 20 families but soon realized that in order to run the business side of things our caseloads had to scale down.
-One priority that we have both held to for 12 years is that no matter what, we still get to have a couple of children on our caseload to constantly remind us what we as a company stand for and why we started this to begin with: OUR LOVE OF CHILDREN!
-We value our employees and make sure they have ongoing training and support for all of our management team so that every family receives the best services available.
+We originally carried full caseloads of 18 – 20 families but realized that in order to run the business side of things, our caseloads had to scale down.
+Today I attend state level meetings, am a member of the SC Coalition, and the SC Human Service Provider group in order to collaborate with other agencies to advocate for all individuals with special needs.
+I am actively involved with my local church and sit on the Advisory Board at the Jeep Rogers YMCA.

 803-929-1112 | email@example.com